eXist-db/atom-existdb/README.md

 #### Execute XQuery scripts
 You can send the XQuery code in the current editor to eXist for execution by pressing `Ctrl-Enter`.
 The result will be displayed in a new editor tab.

+## Limitations

+* Deleting, renaming, moving or copying a file via Atom's tree view or outside Atom will not apply that change to the database.
+You have to manually repeat the change inside eXist using eXide or the dashboard.